TKMAX777/RemoteRelativeInput/readme.md

 RelativeInputClient.exe | ssh <hostname> /home/<UserName>/go/bin/RelativeInputServer
 ```

-☆ If your mouse disappeared hit F8 and go back to your Remote Desktop Connection Then choose RDP Input Wrapper and hit F8
+  ☆ If your mouse disappeared hit F8 and go back to your Remote Desktop Connection Then choose RDP Input Wrapper and hit  F8<br />
-☆ replace <HostFolderName> with the name of the folder of your account located in C:\Users
+  ☆ replace &lt;HostFolderName&gt; with the name of the folder of your account located in `C:\Users`